snikolov3/DEMSI-LAMMPS/doc/src/pair_vashishta.rst

 Restrictions
 """"""""""""

-These pair style are part of the MANYBODY package.
-They is only enabled if LAMMPS was built with that package.
+These pair styles are part of the MANYBODY package.
+They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 These pair styles requires the :doc:`newton <newton>` setting to be "on"